bezzlab/mzIdentMLVisualiser/README.md

 # with '/'.
 visualization_plugins_directory = config/plugins/visualizations
 ```
 As a guidance to above step, we have provided a sample configuration file(galaxy.ini) in *sampleConfig* folder.
-For more details: https://wiki.galaxyproject.org/VisualizationsRegistry

 #### Step 2 - Copy visualisation plugin into visualizations folder
 * Copy entire *protviewer* folder to ```<your galaxy directory>/config/plugins/visualizations/``` folder